Susan Mikula: Style

 Mikula is interested in the movement of light and time.
 She uses older technology to produce her photographs.
 Among her tools are pinhole cameras and Polaroid cameras.

 Influences

 Mikula finds inspiration from painters.
 In an interview with The Advocate, she listed the following artists specifically: Julian Schnabel, Joan Mitchell, Cy Twombly, Gerhard Richter, Agnes Martin.
 Some of her local influences include Maggie Mailer, Charlie Hunter, TJ Walton, and Ward Schumaker.

 Personal life

-Mikula is the longtime partner of current MSNBC commentator Rachel Maddow.
+Mikula is the longtime partner of MSNBC commentator Rachel Maddow.
 They met in 1999 while Maddow was working on her doctoral dissertation.
 Mikula hired Maddow to work on her yard and they went on to date.
-Their first date was at the "Ladies Day on the Range" event hosted by the National Rifle Association.
+Their first date was at the "Ladies Day on the Range" event hosted by the National Rifle Association of America.
 They reside in a pre-Civil War farmhouse in Western Massachusetts and an apartment in the West Village, Manhattan.

 In November 2020, Rachel Maddow revealed that Mikula had COVID-19, and subsequently recovered.

 Mikula's sister is a medical photographer in Boston.